-The Board of Directors for condominium associations are often faced with delinquent co-owners who fail to pay assessments or fines.
+The Board of Directors for condominium associations is often faced with delinquent co-owners who fail to pay assessments or fines.
 Typically, the Association seeks voluntary compliance with the co-owner to obtain payment, but sometimes the Association is forced to pursue a judgment against the delinquent co-owner.
 If that happens, the Association may pursue collection efforts against the co-owner, including but not limited to, a periodic garnishment sent to the co-owner’s employer.

 On April 16, 2015, Michigan Governor Rick Snyder signed into law House Bill 4119 (the “Bill”), which affects periodic garnishments sent to employers.
 The Bill amended MCL 600.4012 and made the following changes to periodic garnishments (typically wage garnishments), which became effective immediately: